Aos Sí: In Irish folklore

+Due to the oral nature of Irish folklore, the exact origins of the fairies are not well defined.
+There are enough stories to support two possible origins.
+The fairies could either be fallen angels or the descendants of the Tuatha Dé Danann; in the latter case, this is equivalent with aos sí.
+In the former case, it is said that the fairies are angels who have fallen from heaven, but whose sins were not great enough to warrant hell.

-In many Gaelic tales, the aos sí are later, literary versions of the Tuatha Dé Danann ("People of the Goddess Danu")—the deities and deified ancestors of Irish mythology.
+In many Gaelic tales, the aos sí are later literary versions of the Tuatha Dé Danann ("People of the Goddess Danu")—the deities and deified ancestors of Irish mythology.
 Some sources describe them as the survivors of the Tuatha Dé Danann who retreated into the Otherworld when fleeing the mortal Sons of Míl Espáine who, like many other early invaders of Ireland, came from Iberia.
 As part of the terms of their surrender to the Milesians, the Tuatha Dé Danann agreed to retreat and dwell underground.
-(In later interpretations, each tribe of the Tuatha Dé Danann was given its own mound.)
-Geoffrey Keating, an Irish historian of the early 17th century, equates Iberia with the Land of the Dead, providing a possible connection to the aos sí.

-In folk belief and practice, the aos sí are often appeased with offerings, and care is taken to avoid angering or insulting them.
-Often they are not named directly, but rather spoken of as "The Good Neighbours", "The Fair Folk", or simply "The Folk".
+In folk belief and practice, the aos sí are often appeased with offerings and care is taken to avoid angering or insulting them.
+Often, they are not named directly, but rather spoken of as "The Good Neighbours", "The Fair Folk", or simply "The Folk".
 The most common names for them, aos sí, aes sídhe, daoine sídhe (singular duine sídhe) and daoine sìth mean, literally, "people of the mounds" (referring to the sídhe).
 The aos sí are generally described as stunningly beautiful, though they can also be terrible and hideous.

-Aos sí are seen as fierce guardians of their abodes —whether a fairy hill, a fairy ring, a special tree (often a hawthorn) or a particular loch or wood.
+Aos sí are seen as fierce guardians of their abodes—whether a fairy hill, a fairy ring, a special tree (often a whitethorn) or a particular loch or wood.
 It is believed that infringing on these spaces will cause the aos sí to retaliate in an effort to remove the people or objects that invaded their homes.
 Many of these tales contribute to the changeling myth in west European folklore, with the aos sí kidnapping trespassers or replacing their children with changelings as a punishment for transgressing.
 The aos sí are often connected to certain times of year and hours; as the Gaelic Otherworld is believed to come closer to the mortal world at the times of dusk and dawn, the aos sí correspondingly become easier to encounter.
 Some festivals such as Samhain, Bealtaine and Midsummer are also associated with the aos sí.